This Creamy Chicken Pot Pie Soup is made without canned soup from scratch using simple ingredients I bet you already have in your pantry!

 - Reheating the Soup: Soup may be reheated on the stove or in the Microwave.

-- Stove Top: In a saucepan over medium to medium-low heat, slowly heat the soup stirring occasionally.
+- Stove Top: In a saucepan [paid link] over medium to medium-low heat, slowly heat the soup stirring occasionally.
 If the soup had become too thick, add a splash of milk or water to thin to desired consistency.

 - Microwave: In a microwave safe bowl, heat the soup at half-power until the desired temperature is reached.
 Stir at 30-second intervals.
 If the soup had become too thick, add a splash of milk or water to thin it to your desired consistency.